dashmoment/moxa_ai_training/README.md

 * Download dataset and pre-processing for training and testing
 * Construct DNN with gradient descent
 * Construct DNN with stochastic gradient descent
-* Download dataset and pre-processing

-For more information about MNIST, please reference [here](http://yann.lecun.com/exdb/mnist/) For more information about notMNIST, please reference [here](http://yaroslavvb.blogspot.tw/2011/09/notmnist-dataset.html) All of the source code is reference from [here](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/examples/udacity)
+For more information about MNIST, please reference [here](http://yann.lecun.com/exdb/mnist/)
+For more information about notMNIST, please reference [here](http://yaroslavvb.blogspot.tw/2011/09/notmnist-dataset.html)
+All of the source code is reference from [here](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/examples/udacity)

 ## tutorial/CNN